-Mr. Riccardo Ferrario, aged 63, is the general manager of Idra S.r.l and has full responsibility of the Idra S.r.I business worldwide.
+Mr. Riccardo Ferrario, aged 64, is the general manager of Idra S.r.I and has full responsibility of the Idra S.r.I business worldwide.
 Mr. Ferrario joined the Group in April 2009.
-He has over 34 years of experience in the light alloy foundry business and worked for global companies such as Teksid (Fiat Group metallurgical product division), EurAlcom Group and Meridian Technologies.
+He has over 35 years of experience in the light alloy foundry business and worked for global companies such as Teksid (Fiat Group metallurgical product division), EurAlcom Group and Meridian Technologies.
 Mr. Ferrario is a metallurgical engineer graduated at Polytechnic of Turin (Italy) in 1982 and possesses strong experience in foundry manufacturing process and business development.
 He was member of the board of High Pressure Die Casting Technology of AIM (Italian Metallurgical Association).
 Mr. Ferrario is President of AMAFOND (Italian Foundry Supplier Association) from July 2020 and is well known in the aluminum and magnesium foundry community worldwide.

-Ms. Pan Lingling, aged 49, is the general manager and a director of Shenzhen Leadwell Technology Co.
+Ms. Pan Lingling, aged 50, is the general manager and a director of Shenzhen Leadwell Technology Co.
 Ltd. Ms. Pan joined the Group in October 2002.
 She has been the general manager and a director of Shenzhen Leadwell Technology Co.
 Ltd. since April 2017.
 Ms. Pan has wealth of experience in research and development management, human resources management and market development.
 She is currently the Vice President of China Shenzhen Machinery Association, Member of Longhua District of Shenzhen Municipal Committee of the CPPCC and Vice President of Shenzhen Women Entrepreneurs Association.
 Ms. Pan possesses a postgraduate qualification in Economics and Management.

-Mr. Hu Zaoren, aged 48, joined the Group in April 1995 and has served in a number of positions in the Group.
+Mr. Hu Zaoren, aged 49, joined the Group in April 1995 and has served in a number of positions in the Group.
 He is currently the general manager of Shanghai Atech Machinery Co.
-Ltd., L.K.
-Technology (Kunshan) Co.
-Ltd. and L.K.
-Precision Machinery (Kunshan) Co.
 Ltd. Mr. Hu has rich experience in production, marketing and after-sale services management.
 Mr. Hu holds a Bachelor's degree in Business Administration with specialty in Mechatronic.

-Mr. Zhang Jun, aged 40, is the general manager of Ningbo L.K.
+Mr. Zhang Jun, aged 41, is the general manager of Ningbo L.K.
 Technology Co.
 Ltd. Mr. Zhang joined the Group in July 2000 and has served in various positions including customer services supervisor, customer services manager, sales manager and marketing director.
 He was appointed as the general manager of Ningbo L.K.
 Technology Co.
 Ltd. in July 2019.
 Mr. Zhang has over 20 years of experience in customer services, sales management and market development.